Thiagoht10/vault/README.md

 4. exit
 ```

 If the specified file already exists, it is read and decrypted with the master password.
-If it does not exist, a new vault is created when the program is closed using option `4`.
+If it does not exist, a new vault is created when the confirmed master password is accepted and the program is closed using option `4`.
+A missing, empty, or mismatched confirmation causes the `bad password` error.

 The same file must later be opened with the same password.
 A different password—or changes to the encrypted bytes—causes the `wrong password or corrupted file` error.